 The URL for each URL page should be a URL that Googlebot is able to crawl, index, and rank.
 Typically, pagination is handled via parameters (for example, mysite.com/items?page=2).
 However, pagination can also be handled as a slug, which is how WordPress handles pagination (for example, https://www.matthewedgar.net/technical-seo/crawling/page/2/).

 In other cases, websites aren’t able to know a specific page number but have a range of items (for example a site that shows 25 items per page might have a URL like mysite.com/items?start=25).
 For this type of sequence, though, it would be important to control the start numbers.
 For example, start numbers can only be divisible by 25.
 That way you avoid a lot of redundant and unnecessary URLs from loading on the website.
 You would want /items?start=25 or /items?start=50 to be valid pages but you would not /items?start=32 or /items?start=56 to be valid pages.

 What you want to avoid are URL fragments to designate a specific page.
 For example, you would not want to use something like mysite.com/items#2 to designate the second page of the paginated series.
 Googlebot wouldn’t be able to differentiate this as a unique page as this URL structure can also be used to designate areas on a page.

 “Divide content so that there’s no overlap between component pages in the series”

 Finally, Googlebot wants to ensure that each page in the paginated series has unique content.
 Page 2 should list different items than page 3.
-This is a way to avoid creating duplication on the website, resulting in a poor user experience.
+This is a way to avoid creating duplication on the website.

 Link to Paginated Series